Conditions at the coast and beach can change rapidly and can be very dangerous for a number of reasons.

 Please always read and take note of any signs on the beach you are visiting.

 Public Rescue Equipment is positioned on many of the beaches in Cornwall and along some stretches of the coastline.
 This equipment includes life rings and torpedo tubes.
 These are attached to a length of rope and housed in units that provide information about dangers in the area.
-If you have concerns about a piece of public rescue equipment being damaged or missing, please report this to us using the details on this page.
+If you have concerns about a piece of public rescue equipment being damaged or missing, please report this to us on 0300 1234 202 or by email to firstname.lastname@example.org.

 The RNLI now patrol over 200 beaches around the UK and provide a beach lifeguarding service.
 This is not only on Council owned beaches in Cornwall but also on a number of beaches in the County that are privately owned.